cubiko-tech/local-deps/README.md

 # Local dependencies

-Configuration for development on a local machine focused on the autonomous management of each of the microprojects.
+Configuration for development on a local machine focused on the autonomous management of each of the micro-projects.

 ## Functioning